skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

 - [Data Model.](https://developer.salesforce.com/docs/atlas.en-us.workdotcom_dev_guide.meta/workdotcom_dev_guide/wdc_cc_data_model.htm) Understanding the Data Model will be particularly important for any Skuid development.

 ### 2. Configure Consent Management.
-Parts of the Work.com solution is not automatically configured in step 1.
+Parts of the Work.com solution are not automatically configured in step 1.
 The critical one for the Skuid solution is consent management.
-[Follow these steps](https://help.salesforce.com/articleView?id=wcc_setup_configure_consent_management.htm&type=5)
+[Follow these steps.](https://help.salesforce.com/articleView?id=wcc_setup_configure_consent_management.htm&type=5)

+After creating the `Authorization Form Text` record, click into its detail screen.
+If you followed Salesforce's example, that means clicking `Wellness Authorization Text` in the  `Authorization Form Text` pane.
-After creating the `Authorization Form Text` record - copy it's  `ID` field for use in the Skuid page found below.
+Once you are on the Authorization Form Text detail screen, copy its  `ID` field for use in the Skuid page found below.
 It is most easily viewed in the URL of the detail page.
-It will look like `0cN1700000003KiEAI`
+It will be formatted similar to `0cN1700000003KiEAI`.
+For example, in a URL like `https://your-scratch-org-000.lightning.force.com/lightning/r/AuthorizationForm/0cI3F0000008RM6UAM/view`, the ID would be `0cI3F0000008RM6UAM`.

 ### 3. Install Skuid
 Get the latests version of Skuid installed in the new Scratch org.
 Go to the [release page](https://Skuid.com/releases)